oplS17projects/FP3/README.md

 # Introduction
 My project partner and I decided to create a game for our final project.
-One aspect we decided on on was sound.
+One aspect we decided on was sound.
 We are hoping to add sound effects to our game.
-I decided on the Rsound library.
+I decided on the RSound library.

 # Installation
 Well installation was supposedly straightforward.
-To use the Rsound library, a simple line of code was needed:
+To use the RSound library, a simple line of code was required:

 ```racket
 #lang racket